 Again the dynamics may be different in the context of domain name renewals.
-As alluded earlier, when a domain name has been actively used by an entity for many years, e.g, for numerous emails as well as a website, there may be significant switching costs for the registrant.
+As alluded to earlier, when a domain name has been actively used by an entity for many years, e.g, for numerous emails as well as a website, there may be significant switching costs for the registrant.
 The renewal Agreement recognizes this, to an extent, in Section 2.10.
 Section 2.10(c) of the proposed [.ORG] Registry Agreement includes the following sentence: “The parties acknowledge that the purpose of this Section 2.10(c) is to prohibit abusive and/or discriminatory Renewal Pricing practices imposed by Registry Operator without the written consent of the applicable registrant at the time of the initial registration of the domain and this Section 2.10(c) will be interpreted broadly to prohibit such practices.” [emphasis added] However, Section 2.10(c) merely imposes the obligation to have uniform renewal pricing, which would only prohibit certain abusive renewal practices.
 Section 2.10(b) provides some additional “notice” protections for renewing registrants, which will allow registrants to lock in the current renewal price by renewing for up to 10 years.
 While these steps may not fully protect the interests of renewing registrants, this concern is dampened considerably here by the mission, priorities and practices of PIR.

-So, we are essentially grappling with competing considerations and uncertainties, and after balancing the same, we conclude, first and foremost, that the removal of price caps ought not to be part of the approach to standardizing all Registry Agreement renewals against the prevailing base Registry Agreement.
+So, we are essentially grappling with competing considerations and uncertainties.
+After balancing the same, we do not find support for a particular position regarding the removal of price caps..

 As to the omission and quantum of price caps, there are differences in opinion within At-Large:-

-Some think that the proposed removal of price cap should not be contemplated at all for these 3 legacy TLDs given the foreseeable prejudice this proposal will have especially on domain registrations and renewals under these 3 legacy TLDs, particularly in the case of the .ORG TLD.
-This group therefore urges reversing the proposal entirely and reinstituting the provision of price caps in the proposed Registry Agreement renewals for the .ORG, .BIZ and .INFO TLDs.
+Some think that the proposed removal of price caps should not be contemplated at all for these 3 legacy TLDs given the potential effects this proposal may have, especially on domain registrations and renewals under these 3 legacy TLDs, particularly in the case of the .ORG TLD.
+This group therefore urges reversing the proposal entirely and reinstituting the current provisions for price caps in the proposed Registry Agreement renewals for the .ORG, .BIZ and .INFO TLDs.

-Some think that the removal of price cap should be welcomed as a constructive step towards facilitating increased competition and choice for non-portfolio-registrant end users in the primary market, which should then lead to increased consumer trust for the Internet.
+Some think that the removal of price caps should be welcomed as a constructive step towards facilitating increased competition and choice for non-portfolio-registrant end users in the primary market, which should then lead to increased consumer trust for the Internet.
 This group therefore supports the proposed removal of price caps for the .ORG, .BIZ and .INFO TLDs.
 Even so, this group remains concerned about the future effects these price cap removals could have.
 Therefore, this group thinks it is important that ICANN carefully monitor and study the effect of the removal of price caps in .ORG, .BIZ, .INFO and other TLDs, any resulting price increases, the market responses to those price increases, and the secondary effects of these price increases.
 ICANN has previously conducted economic studies of competitive effects in domain name markets.
 ICANN should do so again here.
-For a change of such potential significance, ICANN should commit to commissioning an economic study of the competitive effects of lifting price restrictions.
+For a change of such potential significance, ICANN should commit to commissioning economic studies of the competitive effects of lifting price restrictions.
 If these effects run counter to ICANN’s mission and core values, ICANN may need to take significant corrective action.
 But ICANN needs knowledge, data, metrics and analysis to evaluate these significant changes in the DNS and their effects.
-An economic study will provide the basis for future evaluations and inform future decision-making.
+Economic studies will provide the basis for future evaluations and inform future decision-making.